 Doctors believe treatment for PDD is effective with a combination of antidepressants and psychotherapy.

-Specific kinds of talk therapy, such as cognitive behavioral therapy (CBT), psychodynamic psychotherapy, or interpersonal therapy (IPT), are known to be effective forms of psychotherapy that treat Persistent Depressive Disorder.
+Specific kinds of talk therapy, such as cognitive behavioral therapy (CBT), psychodynamic psychotherapy, or interpersonal therapy (IPT), are known to be effective forms of psychotherapy that treat PDD.
 A structured treatment lasting for a certain period of time, CBT involves recognizing and restructuring thoughts.
 It can help you change your distorted thinking.
 IPT is also a time-limited, structured treatment.
 Its focus is on addressing current problems and solving interpersonal conflicts.
 Psychodynamic psychotherapy involves exploring unhealthy or unsatisfying patterns of behavior and motivations that you may not be consciously aware of which could lead to feelings of depression and negative expectations and life experiences.

 Mood Disorders: What Is Cyclothymic Disorder?